LoLei/posts/2021-06-24-how-this-website-works.md

 ## Deployment

 The main Kubernetes [deployment manifest](https://github.com/LoLei/homepage/blob/main/k8s/deployment.yaml) consists of a fairly standard Deployment, Service and Ingress setup.
-The more interesting parts out pointed out below.
+The more noteworthy parts out pointed out below.

 ### Secrets

 One interesting aspect is the usage of [sealed secrets](https://github.com/bitnami-labs/sealed-secrets).
-Since I wanted a way to also track my Kubernetes secrets with git, but storing them publicly would be insecure due to plainly visible base64 encoded secret values, I found sealed-secrets which provides a solution that encrypts the secret values.
+Since I wanted a way to also track my Kubernetes secrets with git, but storing them publicly would be insecure due to plainly visible base64-encoded secret values, I found sealed-secrets which provides a solution that encrypts the secret values.
 These encrypted secrets can be pushed to a public repository.
 In the cluster they can be used as "recipes" to create real secrets, since the cluster-localized sealed-secrets controller has the key to decrypt and "unseal" the values.